 The number of homes for sale increases as home prices increase.
 Essentially, it's a buyer’s market for the most expensive homes and a seller’s market for the most affordable homes.

-Key takeaway: There’s not enough affordable housing inventory in the United States to meet the demand.
-This causes more individuals to rent, often with higher monthly payments compared to mortgages.
+Key takeaway: There's not enough affordable housing inventory in the United States to meet the demand.
+This causes more individuals to rent, often with higher monthly payments than mortgages.

 Subprime Mortgages and Predatory Lending